 I’m happy you decided to join me this morning.
 Recently, I started digging into my family’s past and kicked off my genealogy series with Meet my parents and this morning I want to introduce my maternal grandparents to you.

 Meet Joe Crockett & Leatrice Joy Payne Hagerman.
 Photographed taken in 1944.
 I recall Grandma saying she was 18 in this picture.
 They would have been newly married, no doubt.
 My mother wasn’t born yet.
-I think this was taken on their old homestead in Groundhog Hollow, which is in McDowell County in the town of Jolo, West Virginia.
+I think this was on their old homestead in Groundhog Hollow in the town of Jolo, West Virginia (McDowell County).

 Hello, kittens & dawgs!
 How’s life treating you?
 Years ago, we bought two hardcover books about DH’s Kennedy/Horn family heritage and ever since then I wanted to learn about my family background.
 Last month DD#2 inspired me to do my own digging with ancestry.com after she mentioned it.
 So, here goes nothing!
 I’d like you to meet my parents: Joetta Hagerman and Oscar Roberts